New England States Committee on Electricity

 Director of Regulatory Services

 In 2011, Dorothy Capra was named NESCOE’s Director of Regulatory Services.
 Since 2000, Dorothy was International Power’s Director of Regulatory Affairs for NEPOOL and more recently for PJM.
-In that capacity, she coordinated regulated activities in New England and PJM and related activities at the Federal Energy Regulatory Commission.
+In that capacity, she coordinated regulated activities in New England and PJM and related activities at the FERC.
 Dorothy was elected Vice Chair of NEPOOL’s Transmission Committee and has served in the past as Vice Chair of its Reliability Committee.
 Before that, Dorothy was with New England Electric System (National Grid) for ten years in a variety of positions, including in transmission and rates.
-She began her career at BP Oil, Inc. Dorothy has an MBA from the Amos Tuck School at Dartmouth and a BS in Chemical Engineering from Washington University in St. Louis.
+She began her career at BP Oil, Inc. Dorothy has a MBA from the Amos Tuck School at Dartmouth and a BS in Chemical Engineering from Washington University in St. Louis.

 Counsel & Analyst